JustinMi/JustinMi.github.io/_posts/2017-12-20-recruiting-tips-for-freshmen-and-sophomores-getting-started.md

 # Part 1: Getting Started

-I want to be realistic and honest with you, so first let's get some hard truths out of the way:

-  1. Most companies, unfortunately, are looking for juniors and seniors, because they are hoping that after the internship the interns will sign contracts for full-time positions after graduation.
+I want to be realistic and honest with you, so first let's get a hard truth out of the way: most companies, unfortunately, are looking for juniors and seniors, because they are hoping that after the internship the interns will sign contracts for full-time positions after graduation.
 Freshmen and sophomore interns will unlikely sign full-time offers since they have too many years of school left, while juniors and seniors are more likely to sign for full-time.
-  2. Companies sometimes get thousands of applicants for their internship programs.
-Depending on the company, the application process can get pretty competitive.
-  3. The recruiting process is long.
-For many companies, there are multiple stages (covered in more detail later).
-It can sometimes take over a month to get an internship offer (or to even get a response).

-Hopefully I did not bum you out too much and you are still reading at this point, because I have some silver linings for each of those points!
-It is still absolutely possible to get an internship as a freshman or sophomore, for the following reasons:
+However, please do not be bummed out!
+It is still absolutely possible to get an internship as a freshman or sophomore!

-  1. Yes, most companies prefer juniors and seniors, but there are a LOT of freshmen-friendly companies out there, and there are even internship programs that *specifically* choose freshmen!
+Yes, most companies prefer juniors and seniors, but there are a LOT of freshmen-friendly companies out there, and there are even internship programs that *specifically* choose freshmen!
 Sophomores, you have chances too!
 Don't worry.
 I'll go into more detail about those programs later.

-  2. Yes, the process can be competitive, but there are ways around the competition that I will share later.
-And in general, the open spots-to-applicants ratio broadly tends to stay pretty constant across all companies.
-In other words, you can expect that popular companies will also have lots of open intern positions; less popular companies do not have as many open positions, but then again they likely do not have many people applying anyways.
-  3. Yes, the recruiting process is long, but if you prep well it does not have to take up your entire life!
-It is very possible to successfully recruit as a "side-activity".
+In addition, please keep in mind that across the country, most CS students do not look for internships their freshman or sophomore year, so if you recruit as a freshman or sophomore you are already ahead of the curve!
+You will be much more experienced by the time you are a junior or senior.

+Hopefully I didn't bum you out too much with those thoughts.
+If you are still reading, let's get started!

+# Your Resume

+One thing that every company asks for when considering a job candidate is a resume.
+If you are looking to create a resume or edit an existing one, I highly suggest starting with an online template--creating your own from scratch is pretty tedious.
+There are many great LaTeX resume templates out there, like [these](https://www.sharelatex.com/templates/cv-or-resume) or [this](https://github.com/opensorceror/Data-Engineer-Resume-LaTeX).
+If you don't know LaTeX, you can also use Microsoft Word (though you will likely need to learn LaTeX eventually for other Berkeley CS classes, so now is as good a time as any to start learning!).
+[Here are some great Word templates](https://www.template.net/business/resume/fresher-engineer-resume-template/).

 # Recruiting in the Spring